 A good quality artisan-made raspberry vinegar has little to do with the mass-produced vinegar sold in supermarkets.
-It has more flavor, and its careful production eliminates the need for added sugar, chemical preservatives or coloring to make it look good.
+It has more flavor, and its careful production eliminates the need for added sugar, chemical preservatives, or coloring to make it look good.
 Yaay!

 What’s the difference between an artisan-made and a mass-produced vinegar?

-Two main differences: the quality of the base product used to make the vinegar and the time required to make it:
+There are two main differences: the quality of the base product used to make the vinegar and the time required to make it:

 All products that contain sugars are used as a basis for vinegar.
 Wine but also apple juice or fruits can be used.
 First, the sugars are converted into alcohol by using yeast.
 Next, the alcohol is transformed, with the presence of oxygen, to acetic acid by the acetic acid bacterium “Acetobacter.”